GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 77.
-I with my voice to God do cry
+Voice Text: Psalme LXXVII.
+I with my voyce to God do crye

 General Note